Getting Started with Firebase Analytics for Apps/

 There are other data points that Firebase can collect (such as user properties), but we’ll save those for a later post.
 Today we’re only concerned with logging Firebase events and setting up basic screenview and event tracking for Google Analytics.
 Check out this handy resource to learn more about the Firebase Analytics reporting interface.

 While You’re At It – Take It A Step Further

 While we’re setting up Firebase, there are a few other tools that we can use in tandem.
 Consider the differences between the tools and how much effort is required to track into multiple tools.
-In our case, it’s not much effort at all!
+In some cases, it’s not much effort at all!

-For the purposes of this post, we’re going to assume you are interested in configuring both Firebase Analytics and tracking screenviews and events in Google Analytics and that you have a mobile Google Analytics property ready.
+For the purposes of exploring the options and the reporting differences, we’re going to assume you are interested in configuring both Firebase Analytics and tracking screenviews and events in Google Analytics and that you have a mobile Google Analytics property ready.

 For another day – BigQuery Integration!
 Enough said, right?
 Well, except a quick note on billing: you will have to enable a billing account for Firebase (since BQ is a paid tool) and choose the “Blaze” (pay-as-you-go) plan.
 If you’re not using the Firebase features other than Analytics (other features like Realtime Database, File Storage, etc.) you shouldn’t have any charges aside from BigQuery storage and query processing.
 In the Firebase project, select the gear icon in the left nav, Project Settings.
 Then go to the Account Linking tab and choose BigQuery.